silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/accounts/update-a-team-s-role-on-an-account.md

 ---
-description: This article describes how to update the role of other teams on your accounts.
+description: "This article describes how to update the role of other teams on your accounts."
 intercom_id: 9479440
 ---